 As I continue to make clothes for myself, I look forward to breaking down my planning into categories.
 I’m sure I will plan makes for active wear, traveling, and lounging.
 The Work Collection will be the first of many.

 Sierra is a native of Richmond, Virginia.
 She is a veterinarian by day and avid sewist by night.
 Sierra began sewing a little over a year ago as a meaningful therapeutic outlet.
 It quickly became an important part of her life as she discovered the joy of making clothes that fit her body.
 In addition to sewing, she enjoys listening to podcasts, spending time with her family, and learning how to knit.
-She currently lives in Massachusetts and is adjusting to her first New England winter.
+She currently lives in Atlanta.
 You can find her makes on her Instagram @SierraBurrell and blog.